This page is a labor of love, dedicated to Belka, Valeska

 ----Calcium---This is essential to add to the veggie and muscle meat portion of a raw diet, which is high in phosphorus and low in calcium.
 It is not added to raw meaty bone meals which supply enough calcium in the form of edible bones.
 If there are no bones or other calcium source such as dairy in the meal, calcium should be added.
 Calcium is probably the most challenging part of making a diet yourself.
 Calcium can be added to the diet in the form of dairy products and by feeding raw edible bones; but how much is being added by bones or by dairy, and how much is needed, and how much is too much, are all complicated questions.

-The following information on calculating how much calcium to add from various sources is derived from the kidney diet pages of Mary Strauss's excellent Dogaware website:
+The following information on calculating how much calcium to add from various sources is derived from the kidney diet pages of Mary Strauss's Dogaware website:

--
+- One large

-as they went in, which does your dog no good at all.
+they went in, which does your dog no good at all.

 - When feeding